sfeister/twang/documentation/Hardware.md

    3. Glue or otherwise mount the LED into place.

 6. Hook up a multimeter to each phototransistor (make sure + goes to the long lead!), and set it to measure the effective resistance.
-Verify that when lasers/LEDs are blocked, each phototransistor has a resistance at least five times greater than 6.8 kiloOhm, and that when unblocked, the resistance is at least five times less than 6.8 kiloOhm.
 You may wish to make a table to record the "resistance when blocked" and "resistance when unblocked" for each phototransistor.
 This will be a good record to keep for future troubleshooting with your teacher.
+When lasers/LEDs are blocked by your finger, each phototransistor should have an effective resistance of at least five times greater than 6.8 kiloOhms (e.g., I measured about 600 kiloOhms).
+When the laser is shining  unblocked, each should have an effective resistance of at least five times less than 6.8 kiloOhm (e.g., I measured about 100 Ohms).
+This will ensure a clean on/off digital signal, when paired with a 3.3 V power supply and a 6.8 kiloOhm resistor in a later step.

 ## Gather your parts for the circuits